 New Jersey Protects Whistleblowers

 The New Jersey Conscientious Employee Protection Act (CEPA) protects employees who report unlawful practices in the workplace.
 Whistleblowers cannot be fired, demoted, or mistreated if they speak up about illegal activity they witness.
 This whistleblower statute prohibits employers from retaliating against these concerned employees.
-Under CEPA, employers cannot terminate or intentionally transfer their employees who report corruption.
-Also, CEPA protects employees from any form of discrimination, intimidation, abuse, or harassment.
-These types of activities are unlawful and illegal under New Jersey law.
+Under CEPA (frequently referred to as New Jersey’s “Whistleblower Act”), employers are prohibited from retaliating against employees who report illegal activity.
+Under CEPA, it is illegal to retaliate against an employee who:

 Employees should feel safe and secure reporting illegal activity.
 Whistleblowers should not also fear losing their jobs when trying to do the right thing.
 When employees witness unlawful actions, they have the right to refuse participation and to report activities to the authorities.
 If an employee does report fraudulent activity, the employer cannot then retaliate against the employee.
 If an employer does retaliate against a whistleblower, the law is on the whistleblower’s side.